 10. SCORING: Scoring is done by the “catch-measure-photo-release” method.
 Participants must use a digital camera or smart phone (preferred) to take a photo of the bass on the standard measuring device that is on the “approved list.”
 SEE PHOTO RULES PAGE FOR A BETTER UNDERSTANDING ON HOW TO SCORE YOUR CATCH.

-•Anglers may score up to 3 black bass.
+•Anglers may score up to 3 black bass (some online tournaments it may be 5).
 Fish are scored via length (inches) and the longest combined length will win.

 •Anglers may begin fishing at the time noted at each event page or as specified by each tournament director at our River Bassin Qualifiers.